AndyCYao/7GateProject/README.md

     `composer card import --file networkadmin.card`

-4. (optional) run hyperledger composer playground with `docker run --name composer-playground --publish 8080:8080 hyperledger/composer-playground` open up your browser at localhost:8080, once the composer playground is loaded, select `Deploy a new business network` -> `Drop here or upload or browse` to import the baggage-network.bna.

-6. can create a composer rest server with `composer-rest-server`
+4. can create a composer rest server with `composer-rest-server`

     or if you know the settings already just `composer-rest-server -c admin@baggage-network -n never`